NativeScript/docs-v7/docs/start/ns-setup-os-x.md

     * Command-line tools for Xcode
     * xcodeproj ruby gem
     * CocoaPods
-    * (Optional) xcproj command line tool
 * For Android development
-    * JDK 8
+    * JDK 8+
-    * Android SDK 22 or a later stable official release
+    * Latest official release of Android SDK
     * Android Support Repository
     * (Optional) Google Repository
-    * Android SDK Build-tools 27.0.3 or a later stable official release
+    * Android SDK Build-tools 27.0.3 or a later

 You must also have the following two environment variables setup for Android development: